JephyBoii/CW2024/README.md

 notes:
-javaFX and FXML are required to run the program. in order to run the test files, add the tryJunit folder as a driectory for dependencies.
+javaFX and FXML are required to run the program. in order to run the test files, add the tryJunit folder as a driectory for dependencies and set as test resource folder.

 ## implemented and working properly